Wooler: Gateway to the Cheviots

 Today the cattle can still be seen roaming the 365 acre walled parkland of the Chillingham estate.
 They may however only be viewed at certain times in the accompaniment of the keeper, and then only from a safe distance.
 They are creamy white in colour with curved horns, are quite shy, potentially dangerous and are ruled over by a king bull, in the same way as wild deer.
 The king bull keeps his status until challenged and defeated by a younger male.

-On the 17th October 1872, Chillingham was visited by Edward the Prince of Wales, who looking for a bit of ‘sport’ decided to take a chance at shooting the king bull of the Chillingham herd.
-Concealing himself in a hay cart the prince shot dead the bull, from a distance of seventy yards.
+On the 17th October 1872, Chillingham was visited by Edward the Prince of Wales – the future King Edward VII – who looking for a bit of ‘sport’ decided to take a chance at shooting the king bull of the Chillingham herd.
+Concealing himself in a hay cart the prince shot dead the bull from a distance of seventy yards.
 His exploits do not seem to have impressed the locals, including one local poet called Robert Elliott, who wrote:

 He’s a warrior ye knaa and the papers are full